 What Is Postmark?

-Postmark is a service that prioritizes email delivery.
-Using its API, you can authenticate emails sent from your WordPress site so that they successfully arrive in recipients’ inboxes.
+Postmark is a fast and reliable email delivery service.
+Using its API, you can connect Postmark to your WordPress site so that emails sent from your site successfully arrive in recipients’ inboxes.

-You can get started with Postmark for free with its developer plan.
+- Cost: You can get started with Postmark’s free developer plan.
 This option lets you send 100 test emails per month to try it out, and doesn’t require a credit card.
 Once you’re sure Postmark is the right mailer for you, you can upgrade to a paid plan to send more emails per month.

-Although you can use any email address with Postmark, we recommend using one that is at your website’s domain (e.g., [email protected]).
-That way you can authenticate your domain (as discussed later in this tutorial), which provides more reliable email delivery than verifying an individual email address.
+- From Email Requirements: Works with any From Email, although we recommend using one that is at your website’s domain (e.g., [email protected]).
+That way you can verify your domain (as discussed later in this tutorial), which ensures the most reliable email delivery.

 Configuring Your Postmark Account

 First, you’ll need to set up your Postmark account.
-This includes choosing a plan and creating a Sender Signature.
+This includes choosing a plan and creating a Sender Signature (which is what Postmark calls a verified address you can use as your From Email in WP Mail SMTP).

 Choosing a Postmark Plan and Signing Up for an Account